-Development vulnerability Fluvial climate change allowance (increase in flows) Tidal climate change allowance (increase in sea level) Storm water / surface water Less vulnerable 20% 0.5m (MRFS) Highly vulnerable 20% 0.5m (MRFS) Critical or extremely vulnerable (e.g. hospitals, major substations, blue light services) 30% 1.0m (HEFS) 20% increase in rainfall Note: there will be no discounting of climate change allowances for shorter lifespan developments.
+Development vulnerability Fluvial climate change allowance (increase in flows) Tidal climate change allowance (increase in sea level) Storm water / surface water Less vulnerable 20% 0.5m (MRFS) Highly vulnerable 20% 0.5m (MRFS) Critical or extremely vulnerable (e.g. hospitals, major sub- stations, blue light services) 30% 1.0m (HEFS) 20% increase in rainfall Note: there will be no discounting of climate change allowances for shorter lifespan developments.

-Further work on the impacts of climate change on flood levels was undertaken as part of the Western CFRAM Study, the ICPSS and the OPW's most recent coastal study, the ICWWS.
+Further work on the impacts of climate change on flood levels was undertaken as part of the Western CFRAM Study and the ICPSS.
+The studies provided flood extents for both fluvial and coastal risk, which are available on www.floodinfo.ie.